55 Words Even Smart People Mispronounce

 If you’re using it as a noun, it’s de-crease.
 If you’re using it as a verb, it’s de-crease.

-“Kah-ruh-mull” is the original way and still the preferred way, although “kar-mull,” which was once a Midwestern regional pronunciation, is also acceptable.
+“Kah-ruh-mull” is the original way, although “kar-mull,” which was once a Midwestern regional pronunciation, is also acceptable.
 Some chefs like to “kare-a-mal-ize” their desserts with “kare-a-mel” but they eat square-shaped Kraft “kar-mulls” at Halloween.